philippneugebauer/SimpleController/README.md

   include SimpleController::DestroyController (destroy)
 ```

-The generated instance variable using in your view will be `plural model name` for the index site, otherwise the `singular model name`.
-Assuming a model called pen will named `@pens` for the index site, otherwise `@pen`.
+The generated instance variable usable for your views will be `plural model name` at index site, otherwise the `singular model name`.
+Assuming a model called pen will named `@pens` at index site, otherwise `@pen`.

 ### Provided methods